Last updated on August 29th, 2018 at 09:18 pm

 We know changes in plans for long-term travel are not uncommon among other traveling families as well.

-The truth is, planning long-term family travel is a very subjective, kind of arbitrary, frequently thrilling and equally infuriating process.
+The truth is, planning long-term family travel is a very subjective, kind of arbitrary, frequently thrilling and an equally infuriating process.

 But, this is not an article about all of the things associated with organizing a 'round the world family trip.